Crunchy on the outside and fudgy on the inside, these sugar-coated cookies are a chocolate lover’s dream. They are also perfect for the holidays!

 This has been a crazy month of birthday celebrations, starting with a girls’ night out, followed by a surprise trip from Erez to Amsterdam (isn’t he the greatest?), and ending with a girls’ plus boys’ night out which included many, many cookies.
 Among those sweets were these crinkle cookies that my friend Rene said I’d have to try.
 It’s no wonder why we’re best friends.
 She knows the way to my heart.

 So what makes these cookies so good?
 These cookies have lots of chocolate in them.
 You can use semi-sweet or bittersweet chocolate.
 The recipe also includes ground almonds, which give a nice flavor and subtle crunch.
 Use blanched almonds and process them in the food processor just until they’re finely ground; don’t over-process them.
 The outside texture of these cookies is a bit crunchy with the inside being soft and fudgy.

 Booze it up.
 I’ve tasted these cookies with different liquors and alcohol flavors that compliment chocolate, and it really adds a nice touch.
 Add it or leave out it—whichever you prefer.

 Double the sugar, double the joy.
-These cookies are rolled in sugar twice: once in granulated sugar, then again in powdered sugar.
-For that reason, the cookies themselves have a very small amount of sugar in them.
-If you want sweet cookies, you can add ¼ cup more sugar to the dough.
+These cookies are rolled in powdered sugar.
+For that reason, the cookies themselves don’t contain a lot of sugar.
 During baking, the sugar causes the cookies to crack, creating their uniquely beautiful appearance.

 These cookies need some chilling time, but they are worth it, I promise.
 Usually an hour is enough, but even longer would be preferable so that the cookies bake up thick.
 I usually leave mine in the fridge overnight and bake them first thing in the morning, then eat 10 for breakfast.